 This will ensure you don't apply for a loan you can't afford.
 Lenders, when reviewing your application, will only approve your loan if you can afford the repayments.

-Generally larger lenders, such as banks, will not approve a loan for you if you have bad credit.
-Although the definition of "bad credit" differs between each lender, bankruptcy, defaults and part nine debt agreements are generally all red flags to lenders and generally will put you in the bad credit category.
+Although the definition of "bad credit" differs between each lender, bankruptcy, defaults and Part 9 debt agreements are all red flags to lenders and generally will place you in the bad credit history category.

 However, your credit file also holds other important financial information which may look bad to prospective lenders.
-This includes late bill payments, late loan repayments, multiple credit applications or exceeding credit card limits.
-Excessive credit applications in a short space of time can also put you in the bad credit category, if only for a short space of time.
+This includes late bill payments, late loan repayments, multiple credit applications or exceeded credit card limits.
 There are varying levels of how bad your credit file can look to lenders, so be sure to check and compare the application criteria for personal loans to see if you may be eligible.